Duke of Edinburgh’s Award

 The Award operates at three levels (Bronze, Silver and Gold); the higher the level, the more time and effort is required.
 It is a personal challenge available to all, not a competition against others.
 Completion of the Award is voluntary, as boys commit some of their own time to undertake activities which they have selected.

-At Warwick School all boys are encouraged to participate in the Bronze level during their Lower Fifth year (Year 9), and many go on to complete their Silver during the Middle Fifth (Year 10) then Gold in the Sixth Form.
+At Warwick School all boys are encouraged to participate in the Bronze level during Year 9, and many go on to complete their Silver during Year 10 then Gold in the Sixth Form.
 Participants who complete the Gold Award are invited to a ceremony at St James’ Palace, London, where their certificate is presented to them by a member of the Royal Family.